visgl/luma.gl/dev-docs/RFCs/v7.1/keyframe-rfc.md

 - The factor to use to interpolate between the start and end key frames

-The `Timeline` class will be minimally extended to support attaching what will be referred to as "animations", defined as any object with a `setTime` method.
-When a timelime's time value is updated, it will cascade that value down to any objects attached in this way.
+The `Timeline` class will be minimally extended to support attaching "animations", defined as any object with a `setTime` method.
+When a timelime's time value is updated, it will cascade that update down to any objects attached in this way.

 ## Implementation